ghartsel/docSamples1/README.md

 ## Repository Content

-- Given the aafu theme, the index structure is defined in the config.yaml file.
+- Given the aafu theme, the index elements is defined in the config.yaml file.
-- Supporting index entry formats are defined in modified /layouts/partials/accordion partials files.
+- Supporting index element formats are defined in modified /layouts/partials/accordion partials files.